burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 #define sqrt(x) (x<0 ? sqrt(x) : sqrt(-x))
 ```

-For the C and C++ preprocessor, any undefined identifiers (i.e. identifiers that do not correspond to the definition of macro) that appear in expressions after the conditional directives `#if` and `#elif` are replaced with the number `0`.
+For the C and C++ preprocessor, any undefined identifiers (i.e., identifiers that do not correspond to the definition of macro) that appear in expressions after the conditional directives `#if` and `#elif` are replaced with the number `0`.

 ## Include Search Order

 The original C specification says that the actual directory in which the compiled source file is located is used to look for a user-defined *include file*.

-But nowadays an enumeration order of include paths varies between compiler toolchains, so you may figure it out for a particular toolchain by experiment or from its documentation.
+But nowadays, an enumeration order of include paths varies between compiler toolchains, so you may figure it out for a particular toolchain by experimenting with it or from its documentation.

 ## Include Files Naming